Some saved and lost

 After an early hurricane destroyed their home in Sailboat Bend, Hugh commissioned Francis Luis Abreu to design and build a second home located on the Himmarshee Canal across from All Saints Episcopal Church which was completed in 1926.
 His daughter, Lucile, collaborated with Abreu on the interior design and named the house “The Anchorage” for its extensive waterfront location.
 The massive front entrance was an old abbey door brought to the U.S. from Cuba, and the house had a distinctive Spanish/Moorish style.

 Soon after the 1926 hurricane, Ada initiated a garden club to help repair and beautify the landscape damage to the city, becoming a founding member of the Ft Lauderdale Garden Club and its first president.
 During tough financial times after the building boom collapse in the late 1920s, the Quinns rented out the Anchorage in season to help make ends meet.
 In later years, the house was used as a set location for movies and Playboy Magazine.

 The latest owners put a lot of time and effort into restoring the house, adhering to its original old-world style.

-In 2018 The Quinn house was put on the market and went through three reductions in price before finally being sold to real estate developers in late 2019.
+However, in 2018 The Quinn house was put on the market and went through three reductions in price before finally being sold to real estate developers in late 2019.
 Unfortunately, never having the chance for protection by historic designation, the same real estate developers demolished the historic home in favor of this modern day structure that stands there today.

 Built in the 1930s for the Anheuser-Busch family, the waterfront home has a long history.
 After Prohibition ended in 1933, the Busch family commissioned architect Francis Luis Abreu, an apprentice of the famed South Florida architect Addison Mizner.
 Completed in 1938, The finished Busch family home was dubbed Manga Reva.